• WORK

 location: lima, peru

-client: presidential commission for the place of memory - peruvian ministry of culture
+client: presidential commission for the place of remembrance - peruvian ministry of culture

 design team: s. barclay – j.p. crousse